Amazon, Facebook ask Seattle employees to work from home over coronavirus fears

-(Reuters) - Amazon.com Inc and Facebook Inc on Thursday joined Microsoft Corp in recommending employees in the Seattle area to work from home after several people in the region were infected with the coronavirus.
+(Reuters) - Amazon.com Inc (AMZN.O) and Facebook Inc (FB.O) on Thursday joined Microsoft Corp (MSFT.O) in recommending employees in the Seattle area to work from home after several people in the region were infected with the coronavirus.

 Seattle in Washington state has been most affected by the virus in the United States.
 Ten people have died out of 39 cases of infections through community transmission of the virus.